virginiemarques/GAPeDNA/README.md

 1) Using GitHub

 You can load the app just by calling the GitHub repo in a local R session.
-At the moment, it takes a  long time to load (>5-10 min):
+Depending on your internet connexion, it can take up to a few minutes to fully load.
+Some errors linked to package version might also arise, if such you are invited to install it on your local computer on a R session and update or install the missing packages.

 ```R
 library('shiny')